amroibrahim/DIYDoom/DIYDOOM/Week006/notes/README.md

-# Week 006 - Intro to DOOM BSP Traversal
+# Week 006 - Binary Trees
 Probably you have heard that Doom rendering uses BSP (Binary Space Partition trees).
 Moving directly into BSP might be a big jump, so let's break things down a little.

 The core of BSP is a binary trees data structure, so let's start from there.